 from this program?

-2. An ACT score indicating a student is “completion ready,” meaning that even if she or he needs moderate work to get to college-level, the student’s test scores indicates he or she can take developmental education courses, get to college-level work and earn an associate degree within three years of enrolling at City Colleges.
+Test scores indicating a student is "completion ready," meaning that even if she or he needs moderate work to get to college-level, the student's test scores indicates he or she can take developmental education courses, get to college-level work and earn an associate degree within three years of enrolling at City Colleges.
 In order to be considered “completion ready,”an ACT score of 17 or better in English and math is required.
 If the student takes the SAT, required scores are 460 in writing and 440 in math (if SAT is taken before March 1, 2016, 410 in writing and 400 in math).

 This includes undocumented students and students at CPS charter